Asterisk4Magisk/Xray4Magisk/README.md

 ## Config

+- The xrayhelper config file is stored in `/data/adb/xray/xrayhelper.yml`
 - The xray config file is stored in `/data/adb/xray/confs/*.json`
 - The v2ray config file is stored in `/data/adb/xray/v2ray.v5.json`
 - The sing-box config file is stored in `/data/adb/xray/singconfs/*.json`
 - The clash template config file is stored in `/data/adb/xray/clashconfs/template.yaml`
+- The clash.meta template config file is stored in `/data/adb/xray/clashmetaconfs/template.yaml`

-- Tip: The default config already sets the inbounds section to work with transparent proxy scripts.
-It is recommended that you only edit the `outbounds` section to add your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/), [sing-box](https://sing-box.sagernet.org/) and [clash](https://dreamacro.github.io/clash/)
+Tip: The default config already sets the inbounds section to work with transparent proxy scripts.
+It is recommended that use xrayhelper to manage your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/), [Sing-box](https://sing-box.sagernet.org/),[Clash](https://dreamacro.github.io/clash/) and [Clash.Meta](https://clash-meta.wiki/)
-- The file `/data/adb/xray/xrayhelper.yml` is [XrayHelper](https://github.com/Asterisk4Magisk/XrayHelper)'s configuration, you should configure it first, it is recommended to learn how to use the XrayHelper cli, it can help you manage core, asset, and proxy nodes

 ## Usage

-### Normal usage ( Default and Recommended )

-#### Manage service start / stop
+### Manage service start / stop

 **The following core services are collectively referred to as Xray**

 - Xray service is auto-run after system boot up by default.
 - You can use Magisk Manager App to manage it.
 Starting the service may take a few seconds, stopping it may take effect immediately.

-#### Config xrayhelper in Termux
+### Config xrayhelper in Termux

 - Install root-repo and tsu :